Anupam-Bh/Crystal_latent_RL/README.md

 install gymnasium stable-baselines3 torch numpy pandas pymatgen xgboost joblib

-## First  in working_VAE_CV   run data_prep_cv_vae_pred_head.py  : It will create VAE checkpoints for measurement analysis
+### First  in working_VAE_CV   run data_prep_cv_vae_pred_head.py  : It will create VAE checkpoints for measurement analysis
-## Then run walk_in_env  : it will generate the FTCP representation bounds from Materials Project and then it will explore the latent space.
+### Then run walk_in_env  : it will generate the FTCP representation bounds from Materials Project and then it will explore the latent space.
+### Files in the 'data' and 'crystal_lsbo_repo' folder are data-files and model checkpoints which can be obtained from Crystal-LSBO repo (https://github.com/onurboyar/Crystal-LSBO)